nvenko/py-deflation/README.tex.md

 - _solvers.py_ :

-  A `solver` solves a linear system iteratively.
+  A `solver` solves a linear system iteratively and potentially recycles some information about a Krylov subspace.

   Signature : `solver`( `n`, `solver_type`, `eps`=`1e-7`, `itmax`=`2000`, `W`=`None`)